heroku/buildpacks-ruby/README.md

 - Ruby version
   - Given a `Gemfile.lock` with an explicit Ruby version we will install that Ruby version.
   - Given a `Gemfile.lock` without an explicit Ruby version we will install a default Ruby version.
+    - When the default value changes, applications without an explicit Ruby version will receive the updated default Ruby version.
   - We will reinstall Ruby if your stack changes.
 - Bundler version
   - Given a `Gemfile.lock` with an explicit Bundler version we will install that bundler version.